grdl/git-get/README.md

 Flags:
   -b, --branch              Branch (or tag) to checkout after cloning.
+  -D, --depth               Create a shallow clone with a history truncated to the specified number of commits.
   -d, --dump                Path to a dump file listing repos to clone.
 Ignored when <REPO> argument is used.
   -h, --help                Print this help and exit.
   -t, --host                Host to use when <REPO> doesn't have a specified host. (default "github.com")